Myosotis laxa

-Myosotis laxa is a species of forget-me-not known by several common names, including tufted forget-me-not, bay forget-me-not, small-flower forget-me-not, and small-flowered forget-me-not.
+Myosotis laxa is a species of flowering plant in the family Boraginaceae.
+This species of forget-me-not is known by several common names, including tufted forget-me-not, bay forget-me-not, small-flower forget-me-not, small-flowered forget-me-not, and smaller forget-me-knot.
 It has a circumboreal distribution, occurring throughout some parts of the Northern Hemisphere.
 It grows in many types of habitat, including moist and wet areas; it is sometimes aquatic, growing in shallow water.

 Henry David Thoreau described Myosotis laxa: